Distillation of Greenberger-Horne-Zeilinger states by combinatorial methods: Acknowledgements

 \section{Acknowledgements}

 We acknowledge financial support from the European Research Council (ERC Grant Agreement no. 337603) and VILLUM FONDEN via the QMATH Centre of Excellence (Grant no. 10059).
-PV acknowledges support from the Hungarian Research Grant NKFI K124152.
+This research was supported by the National Research, Development and Innovation Fund of Hungary within the Quantum Technology National Excellence Program (Project Nr.~2017-1.2.1-NKP-2017-00001) and via the research grants K124152, KH~129601 (PV).